Garmin’s forerunners for geocaching? For those geocachers that want to be hands-free, all forerunner models have basic navigation features.

 You can manually enter the coordinates for a cache location and then just follow the directional display.
 Or, you can transfer the coordinates to the 201 and 301 models by using software like EasyGPS.

 The Garmin 305 can store 100 waypoints, and it is fully supported by GeoBuddy which can connect to the Forerunner 305 GPS to transfer routes, caches, waypoints, and tracks through your computer’s USB, and it can also display your GPS data over USGS topo maps and aerial photos.

 The Garmin Forerunner 305 has a one-of-kind design that wraps the GPS antenna around a portion of the wrist which gives it a better look at the sky.

-It also has a high sensitivity GPS receiver that won’t let you down under heavy tree, cloud, or high building cover.
+It also has a high-sensitivity GPS receiver that won’t let you down under heavy trees, clouds, or high building cover.
 It does give remarkable satellite reception and accuracy!

 It has a long battery life, up to 10 hours if you turn the heart rate monitor function off, and it’s easy to recharge.

 Basically, for the geocacher, the Forerunner is a GPS device that fits on the wrist.
 It weighs less than three ounces, is waterproof (can be in 1 meter of water for up to 30 minutes), and has a small screen with a built-in antenna.